-Todd Christopher Kohlhepp (Todd Kohlhepp), born March 7, 1971 in Spartanburg South Carolina, is a serial killer who landed on the FBI’s Most Wanted list.
+Todd Christopher Kohlhepp (Todd Kohlhepp), born March 7, 1971, in Fort Lauderdale, Florida, is a real estate broker and a serial killer who landed on the FBI’s Most Wanted list.
 He is also known for holding a woman captive on his property, as well as being convicted of murdering seven people between 2003 and 2016.

 Early Life and Prison Sentence

 Todd Kohlhepp had a particularly rough childhood – his parents divorced when he was just two years old.
 In fact, his father gave him the middle name Calvert to distance himself from John’s mother.

 Kohlhepp spent time with an abusive grandfather who hit him with a cattle prod.
 They moved around often, and as a boy displayed violent behavior towards animals and other children since nursery school which earned him time at a mental health institute where he received counseling.

 While in the mental hospital, he was described as “explosive” and “preoccupied with sexual content”, but he was released after several months.
 At 15 years old he was charged with kidnapping and sexual assault of a 14-year-old girl and served 15 years in jail.